-Sconned

-ution % Deduction
+Dilution % Deduction

 ≥ 8% -5

+≥ 5% and < 8% -2

-No Deduction
+<5% No Deduction

 OPTION RE-PRICING

 When a company's share performance has suffered, the cost of exercising stock options can be greater than the cost of purchasing stock at market value.
 In such a case, a company may decide to lower the exercise price in order to align it with the market value of the stock.
 Option re-pricing is perceived, however, as relieving Directors and executives of their responsibility for the company's performance.